 You can easily handle an interdental flosser and insert it between teeth and in the space amid the wires and gums and above the wires.
 You can repeat this process with every tooth, making a back-and-forth movement.

 The mechanical flossing movement permits the little bristles to effectively remove debris and reach the spaces formed between the wire and the tooth.

 Use Supplemental Utensils

 To enhance the effectiveness of the entire oral hygiene process, you can use a water irrigator for detailed teeth cleaning.
 Water irrigators dispense pressurized water directed to the part where a food particle is stuck, helping to remove it.
 Also, you can finish your oral hygiene routine using mouthwash.

 There are instances in which a bracket might fall off or a wire might break.
 A fallen bracket incidentally affects treatment time and effectiveness, so it needs to be immediately replaced by an orthodontist.

 Also, a broken wire’s pointy and irregular shape might hurt soft tissue in your mouth.
-To help you adequately address each potential problem, we include a list of orthodontic emergencies, going from the least severe to those that can cause harm.
+To help you adequately address each potential problem, we include a list of Everett orthodontic emergencies, going from the least severe to those that can cause harm.